NooraHealth/LLM-Project-doc-site/docs/MSE Assist/Overview/Current State.md

   user.
 If not, the MSE proceeds to the next step.

 #### Tools/Systems Used
-Internal FAQ bank or knowledge base.
+Medical archive (Internal FAQ Bank)

 ### Translation and Escalation for Unanswered Questions